Chile - Country Commercial Guide

 Trade Shows

-• FruitTrade 2022, October 12-13, 2022, Metropolitan Santiago Convention Center, Santiago, Chile: FruitTrade focuses on fruit and vegetables production and exports.
+• FruitTrade September 2024, Metropolitan Santiago Convention Center, Santiago, Chile: FruitTrade focuses on fruit and vegetables production and exports.
 The event brings together producers, exporters, suppliers, and international buyers of fresh fruit, dried fruit, vegetables, and organic products.
-FruitTrade 2022 will include an in-person international convention featuring technical seminars on trade, technology, production, innovation, and management.
+FruitTrade includes an in-person international convention featuring technical seminars on trade, technology, production, innovation, and management.

-• Sago-Fisur 2022, November 17-20, March 2022, Osorno, Chile: Sago-Fisur trade show focuses mainly on dairy, livestock, and regional fruit production.
-The event is attended by suppliers, distributors, and service providers related to the agriculture sector, and includes technical seminars, and an exhibition of pedigree cattle and horses.
+• Sago-Fisur November 2024, Osorno, Chile: Sago-Fisur trade show focuses mainly on dairy, livestock, and regional fruit production.
+The event is attended by suppliers, distributors, and service providers related to the agriculture sector, and includes technical seminars, and an exhibition of cattle and horses.
 The Chilean Association of Slaughtering Plants organizes a special seminar on the subsector.

 Resources